cubanpit/cleanupdate/README.md

 # cleanupdate

+**WARNING:** I do not actively use this script anymore (because I moved to NixOS), so it can be considered unmantained.
+Feel free to open issues or pull requests though, I am happy if it can still be useful to anyone.

 Simple script to update and clean an Arch-based system.

 The script can switch between Italian and English languages.